fdcastel/Hyper-V-Automation/README.md

 ## How to install

-To download all scripts into your `$env:temp` folder:
+To download all scripts into your `$env:TEMP` folder:

 ```powershell
 iex (iwr 'bit.ly/h-v-a' -UseBasicParsing)